yucongkoo/tp/docs/DeveloperGuide.md

 **MSS:**</br>

 &emsp;1.
-User requests to list out the customers by <u>filtering customers(UCO2)</u>.</br>
+User requests the list of customers by <u>filtering customers(UCO2)</u>.</br>
 &emsp;2.
-System lists out the customers.</br>
+User assigns insurance to the customer with its respective index.</br>
 &emsp;3.
-User assigns insurance to the customer with its respective index.</br>
-&emsp;4.
 System displays the new insurance of customer.</br>
 &emsp;Use case ends.

 **Extensions:**</br>
-&emsp;3a.
+&emsp;2a.
 User provides invalid index or information.</br>
-&emsp;&emsp;3a1.
+&emsp;&emsp;2a1.
 System shows an error message to alert User about the invalid command.</br>
 &emsp;&emsp;Use case ends.

 #### Removing insurance from customer